dcollan/Perl-Projects/README.md

 # Project Descriptions (Both Course and Challenge)
-Work done in Perl from Coursera accessing files, creating and reading files, and writing to them through executing loops and handling security considerations
+Work done in Perl from Coursera accessing files, creating and reading files, and writing to them through executing loops and handling security considerations.